 A huge proportion of the human body is made up of water.
-It keeps our complex systems working properly, while helping us absorb nutrients and flush out toxins.
+It keeps our complex systems working properly, while helping us absorb nutrients and flush out toxins1.

-During pregnancy, the increased demands on your body mean you need more water than usual to meet these increased requirements and avoid dehydration.
+During pregnancy, the increased demands on your body mean you need more water than usual to meet these increased requirements and avoid dehydration2.

 Some of the most crucial support systems for your baby involve a significant amount of water.
-For a start, your blood volume that supplies their oxygen, for instance, increases by 50%.
-The amniotic fluid, which provides nourishment and cushioning for your baby while supporting their growth, is also made up of mostly water.
+For a start, your blood volume that supplies their oxygen, for instance, increases by 50%3.
+The amniotic fluid, which provides nourishment and cushioning for your baby while supporting their growth, is also made up of mostly water4.

 Getting sufficient fluids each day will help to maintain these life-sustaining systems, while stopping you becoming dehydrated.

 In combination with a diet rich in fibre, fluids can help reduce your likelihood of constipation, and the piles (haemorrhoids) that sometimes come along with it5.

-If you’re having trouble keeping fluids down due to morning sickness or a stomach upset, try to take small sips regularly rather than large gulps.
+If you’re struggling to keep fluids down due to morning sickness or an upset stomach, try to take small sips regularly rather than large gulps.
 Even small amounts add up and can lower your risk of becoming dehydrated; so start by taking small sips and gradually increase the amount if you can7.

 You may also find that drinking fluids at room temperature, rather than ice cold, helps.
-Some mums find that soups and broths can be kept down, while others stay hydrated with milk or sugar-free squash.
+Some women find that soups and broths are easier to keep down, while others stay hydrated with milk or sugar-free squash.
 It’s a case of trial and error, but any fluid is better than no fluid at all.

 In prolonged cases, let your GP or midwife know.
 They may prescribe something to ease your sickness or, in extreme cases, admit you to hospital to receive fluids through an IV drip.

-- Keep a glass of water next to your bed and drink it first thing in the morning
+- Keep a glass of water next to your bed to drink first thing in the morning.

-- Keep a bottle of water in your bag or on your desk and sip regularly throughout the day
+- Keep a bottle of water handy to sip (and refill) regularly throughout the day.

-- Experiment with water to make it more interesting: a squeeze of lemon, lime or some fresh mint leaves can give it a subtle, welcome flavour
+- Try infusing water with different flavours to make it more interesting: a squeeze of lemon, lime or some fresh mint leaves are just a few refreshing options.